***IMPORTANT INFORMATION ABOUT THE CURRENT MCAT EXAM TEST DATES***

 Osteopathic (D.O.) other health professions schools similarly look for personal attributes captured by these 9 competencies but have not indicated they will specifically address them in the admission process.

-To learn more about the evolution of the reform to competency-based medical education explore:
+To learn more about the the reform to competency-based medical education explore:

 - Scientific Foundations for Future Physicians (Howard Hughes Medical Institute